Medicago truncatula

 Medicago truncatula, the barrelclover, strong-spined medick, barrel medic, or barrel medick, is a small annual legume native to the Mediterranean region that is used in genomic research.

+Description

-It is a low-growing, clover-like plant 10–60 cm tall with trifoliate leaves.
+It is a low-growing, clover-like plant growing 10-60 cm tall with trifoliate leaves.
 Each leaflet is rounded, 1–2 cm long, often with a dark spot in the center.

-The flowers are yellow, produced singly or in a small inflorescence of two to five together; the fruit is a small, spiny pod.
+The flowers are yellow, produced singly or in a small inflorescence of two to five together.
+The fruit is a small, spiny pod.